Blog

 How regex groups work:

-• (?:...) is a non-capturing group—it matches but doesn't return the match
+• (?:...) is a non-capturing group.
+It matches but doesn't return the match

-• (.*) is a capturing group—it returns the matched content
+• (.*) is a capturing group.
+It returns the matched content

 • TRIM() removes leading/trailing whitespace